-- 9.1.1 The owner of this Policy is the Deputy Vice-Chancellor: Learning and Teaching, who is responsible for performing the functions conferred upon the Deputy Vice-Chancellor: Learning and Teaching by the other provisions of this Policy as well as the further functions below: - 9.1.1.1 Giving guidance regarding the interpretation and implementation of this Policy; - 9.1.1.2 Initiating and overseeing the review of this Policy; - 9.1.1.3 Appointing a curator for this Policy from the Division of Learning and Teaching Enhancement and overseeing the functioning of the curator; - 9.1.1.4 Releasing and communicating this Policy and monitoring its effective implementation; and - 9.1.1.5 Overseeing the functioning of the LPM Advisory Committee, if appointed. - 9.1.2 The curator of this Policy referred to in paragraph 9.1.1.3 is responsible for: - 9.1.2.1 Chairing and managing the LPM Advisory Committee, if appointed; - 9.1.2.2 Coordinating, overseeing, and monitoring the University's language planning and management processes; - 9.1.2.3 Raising awareness regarding the Language Policy; and
+- 9.1.1 The owner of this Policy is the Deputy Vice-Chancellor: Learning and Teaching who is responsible for performing the functions conferred upon the Deputy Vice-Chancellor: Learning and Teaching by the other provisions of this Policy as well as the further functions below: - 9.1.1.1 Giving guidance regarding the interpretation and implementation of this Policy;

-- 9.1.2.4 Convening one or more task teams for reviewing this Policy, when such a review process is initiated. - 9.1.3 The Language Committee of Council is responsible for assisting Council in exercising its general oversight role in respect of language issues at the University, including the implementation of this Policy, and in considering any proposed amendments to or replacements of this Policy. - 9.1.4 Council has a general oversight responsibility in respect of language issues at the University, including the implementation of this Policy, and approves the Language Policy with the concurrence of Senate and after consultation with the Institutional Forum. - 9.1.5 Senate has an academic oversight responsibility, and Senate's concurrence with Council is required for the approval of the Language Policy.
+- 9.1.1.2 Initiating and overseeing the revision of this Policy; - 9.1.1.3 Appointing a curator for this Policy from the Division for Learning and Teaching Enhancement and overseeing the functioning of the curator; - 9.1.1.4 Releasing and communicating this Policy and monitoring its effective implementation; and - 9.1.1.5 Overseeing the functioning of the Language Planning and Management (LPM) Advisory Committee, if appointed. - 9.1.2 The curator of this Policy referred to in paragraph 9.1.1.3 is responsible for: - 9.1.2.1 Chairing and managing the Language Planning and Management Advisory Committee, if appointed; - 9.1.2.2 Coordinating, overseeing, and monitoring the University's language planning and management processes; - 9.1.2.3 Raising awareness regarding the Language Policy; and - 9.1.2.4 Convening one or more task teams for revising this Policy, when such a revision process is initiated. - 9.1.3 The Language Committee of Council is responsible for assisting the Council in exercising its general oversight role in respect of language issues at the University including the implementation of this Policy, and in considering any proposed amendments to or replacements of this Policy. - 9.1.4 The Council has a general oversight responsibility in respect of language issues at the University including the implementation of this Policy and approves the Language Policy with the concurrence of Senate and after consultation with the Institutional Forum. - 9.1.5 Senate has an academic oversight responsibility and Senate's concurrence with Council is required for the approval of the Language Policy.

-10. Review and revision
+10. Revision

-- 10.1 Language policymaking and implementation are dynamic processes. - 10.2 The Deputy Vice-Chancellor: Learning and Teaching: - 10.2.1 Facilitates the testing of the Language Policy against changing circumstances through research on the implementation, monitoring and impact of the Policy. - 10.2.2 Facilitates regular consultation with the broader SU community about matters concerning the Language Policy. - 10.2.3 Publishes information gained from such research and consultations. - 10.2.4 Initiates at his/her discretion and oversees a review of the Language Policy with a view to its possible amendment or replacement. - 10.3 The Language Policy must be reviewed during its fifth year of operation.
-It may be reviewed earlier, or more than once during its period of operation, if the owner of the Policy considers it necessary.
+- 10.1 Language policy-making and implementation are dynamic processes. - 10.2 The Deputy Vice-Chancellor: Learning and Teaching: - 10.2.1 Facilitates the testing of the Language Policy against changing circumstances through research on the implementation, monitoring and impact of the Policy. - 10.2.2 Facilitates regular consultation with the broader SU community about matters concerning the Language Policy. - 10.2.3 Publishes information gained from such research and consultations. - 10.2.4 Initiate at discression and oversee a review of the Language Policy with a view to its possible amendment or replacement. - 10.3 The Language Policy must be reviewed during its fifth year of operation.
+It may be reviewed earlier, or more than once during its period of operation if the owner of the Policy considers it necessary.